PavanRangani/docs/docs/prd/tasks/task-instance.md

     - Shows all families of the application in alphabetical sorted.
     - Archived family is not availble.
     - For `Meeting/notes` task, current family is prefilled and doesn't allowed to change it
+    - For `Trade log` task, the selected trade log family is pre-filled and doesn't allow to change it
 - Legal Entities
     - Default it is a disabled field.
 It is enabled once the Family is selected.
     - On hover, shows tooltip message.
     - Shows all entities of a particular family.
 Deceased/Terminated/Archived legal entities are not available
     - Shows entity type in the secondary information.
     - For `Ad-hoc` task, it's a disabled until the family is not selected.
+    -  For `Trade log` task, the selected trade log entity is pre-filled and doesn't allow to change it
 - Section
     - Default it is a disabled field.
 It is enabled once the entity is selected.
     - On hover, shows tooltip message.
     - It's a mandatory field.
 Shows only the applicable sections of the selected entity.
 At a time only one section is selected.
+    -  For `Trade log` task, `Investment` section is pre-filled and doesn't allowed to change it.
 - Priority
     - Dropdown of all priority values.
     - Default value is `Normal`